qidi-community/Plus4-Wiki/content/Kuo Steps for Reliable Z-Offset/README.md

+# 7. Default Bedmesh
+Once screws_tilt_calculate has your bed leveled (all four screws indicated as green), go into Fluidd's "tune" to perform bedmesh.
+Do so with bed at your usual printing temperature.
+Pay attention to the console log and watch for out of tolerance retries.
+If you cannot get the printer to complete bedmeshes without tolerance warnings, change probing speed 1 mm/sec slower and increase probing distance by 0.5 mm.
+If the system can complete four bed meshes in a row without out of tolerance reports, you can consider setting probing count down to 1.

+Save completed bedmesh as the default bedmesh.

-# 7. Make z-offset-user and Stored z_offset Permanently ZERO
+# 8. Make z-offset-user and Stored z_offset Permanently ZERO
 I make these permanently zero to avoid the bug that unpredictably changes z-offset.
 In the next step, we will store z-offset-internal explicity for the printer.
 That lets us permanently and specify what the printer is using for distance between bed and nozzle during first layer.